joemarshall/directvideo/directvideo_unreal.markdown

 Looking at the Android specs, I think there is in theory a limit on most devices of 16 videos decoding simulataneously in total, but I haven't tested that.

 Bear in mind that the limits are on how many videos you have *open* in a player, no matter whether you are actively rendering it.
 Because of this, if you're using loads of different players, be careful to make sure you don't have any open when you don't need them to be prepared  or playing.

+## How can I support different quality devices?

+All devices have resolution limits - for Meta Quest, and many other Snapdragon 8 devices, the limits are really high so you are unlikely to hit them.
+However if you are targeting lower end devices, you may find that some devices can't decode full resolution video.
+To handle this, you can use fallback video files.
+DirectVideo Android will automatically fallback to a smaller resolution if the main file can't be opened.

 ### Why is this plugin needed?